crate/crate-python/docs/by-example/sqlalchemy/inspection-reflection.rst

 The `SQLAlchemy inspector`_ is a low level interface which provides a backend-agnostic system of loading lists of schema, table, column, and constraint descriptions from a given database.
+You create an inspector like
+this:

     >>> inspector = sa.inspect(engine)